SteveJustin1963/tec-Taxichronos/README.md

 11. Compare the results to the expected values.
 12. Repeat the experiment as necessary.

+#### 3
-### consider the Relativistic effects as the voltage thus speed increases.
+-consider the Relativistic effects as the voltage thus speed increases.

 results
 - speed of light %
 - 0% 1.00 second